-Also, remember that the cost of insulation will depend on the specific type of insulation you buy.
+Also, remember that the insulation cost will depend on the specific type of insulation you buy.

-Open-cell spray foam is usually the cheapest option, followed by blown-in fiberglass, then batting, and then finally closed-cell sprays.
+Open-cell spray foam is usually the cheapest option, followed by blown-in fiberglass insulation, batting, and finally closed-cell sprays.

-Even small changes, like upgrading from R-19 to R-21, or buying spray-foam vs batt insulation can increase the cost of a large project substantially.
+Even small changes, like upgrading from R19 to R21, or buying spray-foam vs batt insulation can substantially increase the cost of a large project.